Australia loses title of highest-ranked retirement system in APAC

 The rest of the top 10 comprised Finland, Norway, Chile, and Sweden.

-Dr David Knox AM, lead author of the report and senior partner at Mercer, observed Australia needs to encourage more older Australians to make the best use of their retirement savings by taking out long-term retirement income streams.
+Dr David Knox AM, lead author of the report and senior partner at Mercer, said Australia needs to encourage more older Australians to make the best use of their retirement savings by taking out long-term retirement income streams.

 The report highlighted that Australia is one of two countries where there are no requirements to take an income stream.

 “All but one retirement system in the Global Pension Index’s top 10 has a focus on income in retirement.
-Australia is the exception,” Dr Knox said.
-“Greater encouragement of retirement income streams will give aging Australians more confidence to plan, spend, and in turn, improve their wellbeing in their golden years.”
+Australia is the exception,” Knox said.
+“Greater encouragement of retirement income streams will give ageing Australians more confidence to plan, spend, and in turn, improve their wellbeing in their golden years.”

-He explained that while Australia’s system is celebrated for being among the best in the world at securing and growing retirement savings, “a focus on retirement income is the most significant improvement we can make to our system and the lives of Australian retirees as they live longer”.
+He said that while Australia’s system is celebrated for being among the best in the world at securing and growing retirement savings, “a focus on retirement income is the most significant improvement we can make to our system and the lives of Australian retirees as they live longer”.

 Moreover, Maria Wilton AM, member of the CFA Institute board of governors, said that while Australia boasts strong governance and regulation, the challenge remains in improving pension adequacy.

-“The government's initiatives, such as paying superannuation to government-funded parental leave and increasing compulsory contributions to 12 percent from 2025, are important steps towards addressing this gap,” she said.
+“The government’s initiatives, such as paying superannuation to government-funded parental leave and increasing compulsory contributions to 12 per cent from 2025, are important steps towards addressing this gap,” she said.

 The report makes four recommendations for Australia, including the introduction of a requirement that part of the retirement benefit be taken as an income stream in most circumstances.